nikic/nikic.github.com/_posts/2017-04-14-PHP-7-Virtual-machine.markdown

  * `called_scope` is the scope that `static::` refers to in PHP code.
  * `prev_execute_data` points to the previous stack frame, to which execution will return after this function finished running.
- * `symbol_table` is a typically unused symbol table used in case some crazy person actually uses variable variable or similar features.
+ * `symbol_table` is a typically unused symbol table used in case some crazy person actually uses variable variables or similar features.
  * `run_time_cache` caches the op array runtime cache, in order to avoid one pointer indirection when accessing this structure (which is discussed later).